bdaiinstitute/spot_ros2/README.md

 ```

 ### Install bosdyn_msgs from source
 The `bosdyn_msgs` package is installed as a debian package as part of the `install_spot_ros2` script because it's very large.
-It can be checked out from source [here](https://github.com/bdaiinstitute/bosdyn_msgs) and then built as a normal ROS2 package if that is preferred (compilation takes about 15 minutes).
+It can be checked out from source [here](https://github.com/bdaiinstitute/bosdyn_msgs) and then built as a normal ROS 2 package if that is preferred (compilation takes about 15 minutes).

 ## License

-MIT license - parts of the code developed specifically for ROS2.
+MIT license - parts of the code developed specifically for ROS 2.
 BSD3 license - parts of the code derived from the Clearpath Robotics ROS1 driver.

 ## Contributing